add-ons/screensaver.turnoff/README.md

 - **CEC on Android (kernel)**
   - The screensaver immediately forces the display off using kernel CEC controls and turns off device.

+- **Backlight on Raspberry Pi (kernel)**
+  - The screensaver turns off the backlight of the display.
+This only works on Raspberry Pi.

+- **HDMI on Raspberry Pi (tvservice)**
+  - The screensaver turns off the HDMI output using the 'tvservice' utility.
+This only works on Raspberry Pi, or possible other similar Broadcom chipsets.

 Optionally it also can put your system to sleep or power it off.